A Very Potter Senior Year: Musical numbers

 Songs denoted with a * are not on the A Very Potter Senior Year soundtrack.

 Recording

 A cast recording of the production was released in December 2012 through Bandcamp and the StarKid Productions website.
 Only the tracks which were not featured in the earlier musicals are present on the recording.

-Britney Coleman replaced Evanna Lynch as Luna Lovegood on the soundtrack, and Darren Criss was replaced by Clark Baxtresser as Harry Potter, because at the time, Criss was working on Glee, and the production owned the rights to his voice.
+Britney Coleman replaced Evanna Lynch as Luna Lovegood on the soundtrack, and Darren Criss was replaced by Clark Baxtresser as Harry Potter.